Tom Rathman

-Thomas Dean Rathman (born October 7, 1962) is a former professional football player, a fullback for the San Francisco 49ers and Los Angeles Raiders of the National Football League (NFL).
-Following his playing career, he became a coach in 1995 and coached the 49ers' running backs through the 2016 season and now will be inducted into the 49ers' hall of fame.
+Thomas Dean Rathman (born October 7, 1962) is an American former professional football player who was a fullback for the San Francisco 49ers and Los Angeles Raiders of the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers.
+Following his playing career during which he won two Super Bowls, he became a coach in 1995 and coached the 49ers' running backs through the 2016 season.
+Rathman was later inducted into the 49ers' Hall of Fame.

+Early life

-Rathman was a three-sport star at Grand Island Senior High in central Nebraska.
-In addition to a state Hall of Fame career as a fullback for the Islanders football team, Rathman won a state championship in the high jump in 1980 during his junior year.
+Rathman was a three sport athlete at Grand Island High School in Grand Island, Nebraska.
+Rathman excelled on the football field as a fullback and linebacker.
+He was nominated first team all-state in 1980.
+He was also an accomplished track and field athlete, winning the state championship in high jump as a junior in 1980.
+Rathman has been inducted to the Nebraska High School Sports Hall of Fame.

 College career

 Rathman was a three-year letter winner in football at the University of Nebraska.
 He finished his college career with 1,425 rushing yards, and averaged over six yards per carry.
 Often considered the greatest fullback in modern Nebraska history, Rathman set several school position records, some of which still stand, including most yards rushing by a fullback in a single season (881, in 1985) and most career rushing touchdowns by a fullback (twelve).
 He was noted for his ability to break long runs, especially during his senior year in 1985, when he averaged 7.5 yards per carry.